CreativeMarkus/chat-app/README.md

 ### 2. Communication Features Testing

 #### Text Messaging
-1. Type a message in the text input
+1. Type a message in the text input field
-2. Press "Send" or hit Enter
+2. Press "Send" button or hit Enter key
-3. Verify message appears in chat bubble
+3. Verify message appears in custom chat bubble with proper styling
-4. Check real-time sync across multiple devices
+4. Check real-time sync across multiple devices connected to same Firebase project

 #### Image Sharing
-1. Tap the "+" button next to text input
+1. Tap the blue "+" button next to text input
-2. Select "Choose From Library" or "Take Photo"
+2. Select "Choose From Library" or "Take Photo" from action sheet
-3. Grant camera/photo permissions when prompted
+3. Grant camera/photo permissions when prompted by the system
-4. Select or capture an image
+4. Select image from library or capture new photo with camera
+5. Wait for image upload to Firebase Storage (blob conversion happens automatically)
-5. Verify image uploads and displays in chat
+6. Verify image displays properly in chat bubble with 200x200 dimensions
+7. Test that image URLs are accessible and persistent

 #### Location Sharing
-1. Tap the "+" button next to text input
+1. Tap the blue "+" button next to text input
-2. Select "Share Location"
+2. Select "Share Location" from action sheet menu
-3. Grant location permissions when prompted
+3. Grant location permissions when prompted by the system
+4. Wait for GPS coordinates to be retrieved
-4. Verify map appears with your location marker
+5. Verify interactive MapView appears in chat bubble showing your location
-5. Check that coordinates are accurate
+6. Check that map displays correct coordinates with marker pin
+7. Test that location data persists in Firebase Firestore

 #### Offline Testing
 1. Turn off internet connection